 Most of Arizona Diamondbacks’ fans come from Mexico and Venezuela.
 However, the team also recognizes the importance of its Caribbean followers.
 The star, pitcher Yoan Lopez, for example, is from Cuba.

-Concerning Puerto Rican players, Esteban Pagán, sports editor at GFR Media, believes that even though Puerto Rico has produced four island born hall of famers, and they have always been very active and noticeable with players in the league, right now there’s a new group of very talented players that are starting to arise.
-It is a matter of time for us to see more profesional global Puerto Rican players, he explains.
+Concerning Puerto Rican players, Esteban Pagán, sports editor at GFR Media, believes that even though Puerto Rico has produced four island-born halls of farmers, and they have always been very active and noticeable with players in the league, right now, there’s a new group of very talented players that are starting to arise.
+It is a matter of time for us to see more professional global Puerto Rican players, he explains.
 “Brands are missing out on opportunities to connect with the U.S.H. audience because these big players are just starting to emerge and are recently being noticed and followed by MLB fans.”

 “We are in the exact time in which we can see the potential [of the Caribbean players] in the long run,” Jorge Cabezas, GFR Media, General Manager, adds.